 The work of feminist Jewish artists also coincides with these findings, as they remain deeply connected to their culture of origin despite rejecting its patriarchal foundations.
 However, their work is also distinct from that of artists discussed by the above-mentioned scholars, and is unique in its effect not only within the art world, but also within the religious communities to which they belong.
 The commitment of feminist Jewish artists to the rituals, texts, and customs of their religious worlds is expressed precisely in the incisive criticism of their works, i.e. in their endeavor to shake up male control of religious Jewish institutions.
 Indeed, religious feminist Jewish women in general, and feminist Jewish artists in particular, are critical of the religious world, their approach rooted in the prevalent theological outlook of religious Jewish feminism, which regards critical discourse as a truly religious act.

 Throughout this book, I have shown that critical feminist Jewish art in the US and Israel has had a reciprocal relationship with the general feminist and activist art in the US since the 1970s.
 According to art scholars Norma Broude and Mary Garrard, American feminist artists of the 1970s were significant in inserting the female voice into works of art, and using art to express their experience.
 The feminist Jewish art discussed in this book follows in the footsteps of feminist American art of the 1970s in its subject matter, iconography, the critical discourse it strives to foster, and its combined use of activism and aesthetics.
-Like feminist American artists who worked during the 1970s, Aylon, , and Molgan are not content to exhibit objects in galleries or museums, but use their art to be active outside of the art world, as well, and therefore work within the religious Jewish worlds.
-Art by Molgan, , and Arnovitz is reminiscent of works by feminist American artists of the 1970s, which introduced a new outlook that subverted common patriarchal attitudes and challenged the male gaze.
-More explicitly, the niddah art by Aylon, , and Molgan directly corresponds with the 1972 work by feminist American Jewish artist Carolee Schneemann (b.
-1939), and Mikva Dreams by echoes Schneemann’s work Interior Scroll, presented in 1975.
+Like feminist American artists who worked during the 1970s, Aylon, Jacobs-Yinon, and Molgan are not content to exhibit objects in galleries or museums, but use their art to be active outside of the art world, as well, and therefore work within the religious Jewish worlds.
+Art by Molgan, Laderman-Ukeles, and Arnovitz is reminiscent of works by feminist American artists of the 1970s, which introduced a new outlook that subverted common patriarchal attitudes and challenged the male gaze.
+More explicitly, the niddah art by Aylon, Laderman-Ukeles, and Molgan directly corresponds with the 1972 work by feminist American Jewish artist Carolee Schneemann (b.
+1939), and Mikva Dreams by Laderman-Ukeles echoes Schneemann’s work Interior Scroll, presented in 1975.

-Works by feminist Jewish artists brought a direct, critical preoccupation with the religious Jewish establishment—including religious texts, halakha, and institutions—into the fields of feminist art in the US and Israel; therein lies their uniqueness. ’s work was unusual in the context of feminist American art during the 1970s and 1980s, as it dealt with Jewish subjects otherwise omitted from it.
+Works by feminist Jewish artists brought a direct, critical preoccupation with the religious Jewish establishment—including religious texts, halakha, and institutions—into the fields of feminist art in the US and Israel; therein lies their uniqueness.
+Laderman-Ukeles’s work was unusual in the context of feminist American art during the 1970s and 1980s, as it dealt with Jewish subjects otherwise omitted from it.
 Works by Aylon from the early 1990s on, are unique for marking the leap of feminist Jewish American art toward critical preoccupation with religious subjects.
-In Israel, modern-Orthodox artists Golan, Molgan, Arnovitz, and , have, since the 1990s, generated within the art world a subversive Jewish feminist critique, which had previously been absent from Israeli art, and therein lies their significance.
+In Israel, modern-Orthodox artists Golan, Molgan, Arnovitz, and Jacobs-Yinon, have, since the 1990s, generated within the art world a subversive Jewish feminist critique, which had previously been absent from Israeli art, and therein lies their significance.

 The Contribution of Jewish Feminist Art to the Jewish Religious Worlds in the US and in Israel